yusukeyoshino/movie-finder/README.md

 # movie-finder

-Chingu Solo Project Tier 2
+Demo Web page URL "https://yusukeyoshino.github.io/movie-finder/

+## Overview

+This React app was created for chingu solo project tier 2 Using The Movie Database (TMDb) API.

 # Features

-Using The Movie Database (TMDb) API.
-Searching movies from user input.
-Responsive design.

-# Requirement

-Using React-create-app

-# Note
- Demo Web page URL "https://yusukeyoshino.github.io/movie-finder/"
+The user type movie title in input and click search button Loading the movie data from (TMDb) API and show them on the screen up to 20 titles.
+Each title has the following information, Movie poster image,Title, Released date and short description.

+# Running this project locally
+### From the repo:
+1.Clone this project locally
+2.Run `npm install` in command line
+3.Run `npm run start` in command line
+4.Enjoy

-# Author
+# Dependencies

- Yusuke Yoshino
+ *Babel
+ *React
+ *React-DOM
+ *Webpack
+ *axios